iterative/dvc.org/static/docs/get-started/configure.md

 * `hdfs` - The Hadoop Distributed File System
 * `http` - Support for HTTP and HTTPS protocol

+> Depending on the [remote storage](/doc/commands-reference/remote) type you plan to use to keep and share your data you might need to specify one of the optional dependencies: `s3`, `gs`, `azure`, `ssh`.
+Or `all_remotes` to include them all.
+The command should look like this: `pip install dvc[s3]` - it will install `boto3` library along with DVC to support AWS S3 storage.
+This is valid for `pip install` option only.
+Other ways to install DVC already include support for all remotes.

 For example, to setup an S3 remote:

 ```dvc